jyodsh/drupal-snippets/README.md

-# Usefull Drupal 8 Snippets.
+# Useful Drupal 8 Snippets.

 This is a list of useful Drupal snippets and functions that I often reference to enhance or improve my sites.